mailclerk/http-ditto/README.md

 ### Deploying

-That this is not meant for any kind of production use and does not use a robust webserver.
-With that provision:
+This is not meant for any kind of production use and does not ship with with a robust webserver.
+Also, it is in docker but persistence depends on the process not being restarted, so any deployment to something like kubernetes or Google Run will cause storage to be very short term.

 ### Sending requests